stakater/stakater-docs/docs/content/sre/tenant-operator/installation.md

 ::: warning Note:

-* Tenant-Operator will be installed in `openshift-operators` namespace by OperatorHub
+* Tenant-Operator will be installed in `multi-tenant-operator` namespace.

 :::